 gsm is a method to find a reaction path and a transition state.
 In the following, we are going to work with the Double-Ended Growing String Method (DE-GSM), therefore a converged start and end structure is needed.
 The atomic order needs to be the same in both files, otherwise the

 gsm calculation will not give the transition state you are looking for.

-Lets first have a look at the structure needed.
-The files are explained later in detail.
-Let’ call the directory, where you want to execute your calculations, cwd/ (current working directory).
-In cwd/ you need to have the directory scratch/.
-Here, all files created and needed during the calculation are saved, but in the beginning, there is only one file in scratch/, named initial0000.xyz.
+In your current working directory cwd/ you need to have the files inpfileq and ograd, and the directory scratch/.
+In scratch/, all files created and needed during the calculation are saved, but in the beginning, there is only one file in scratch/, named initial0000.xyz.
 The file initial0000.xyz contains the start and the end structure in any valid Xmol format.
-The next two files needed are in the directory, where you want to carry out your calculation.
-Both are available upon personal request or from the ZimmermanGroup (see links attached).
 With the inpfileq the user is able to set specific parameters for the

 gsm calculation, whereas the ograd wraps

 gsm.
 This is necessary, as